 In short, you should consult your BA lawyer all the time!
 Now before you think we’re saying this because of self-interest, hear us out.

 A Testamentary Trust is a Trust created by a Will that does not come into effect until after your death.
 Because the trust forms out of the formation of the Will, the Will must be valid for the trust to take effect.

 Most of us will be asked to be a guarantor at some point during our lives.
 Whether it is a loan taken out for business purposes, or for a family member who is seeking to borrow money for the purchase of their first property.
 As a guarantor, you will be called on to pay the outstanding loan or debt if the person responsible is unable to do so.
 Despite the prevalence of guarantees, most people are not aware of their rights and obligations.

 So, picture this scenario – you and your partner have just separated.
 You haven’t dealt with all the legal stuff yet but you knew you needed to leave and now you are looking for a new outlet, a way to start afresh.
 How about a new business?

 Frank45 - a free legal health check for your business.

 The Frank45 is a complimentary 45-minute business health check.
 We’ll analyse the legal resilience and compliance of your business and provide you with a frank and candid written report about:

 Good legal advice can help protect your business

-Whatever the size of your business, Frank Legal’s Business Advisory team can help you improve its health and resilience.
+Whatever the size of your business, Frank Law’s Business Advisory team can help you improve its health and resilience.
 A legally resilient business framework works to protect your bottom line so you can continue to be profitable for years to come.